Siphon880gh/devbrain/Enterprise - DevOps, Server Admin, SaaS Scaling, Payment Systems/__Web Hosting - Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- Once done installing, the terminal will output the public IP plus the port number to visit, which could be **https://yourIpAddress:8443**
 	- If firewall, you have to enable the port: `sudo ufw allow 8443`, then apply the rules right away with `sudo ufw reload`.
 Go to the webhosting panel and setup a username and password right away because hackers have bots constantly scanning this port for setup opportunities.
 	- Save the URL and CloudPanel credentials into your webhost details document.
 If you have an alias for quick SSH login, you might want to also save it as an echo before the ssh or sshpass command.
-- Figure out if the web hosting management panel included other techs so you dont have to install them later.
+- Figure out if the Web Hosting Control Panel included other techs so you dont have to install them later.
 Cloudpanel-MySQL installation should include MySQL and PHP.
 You can find out for example by running:
 	- `mysql --version`
 	- `php --version
 	- `which nginx`